A licence to sell alcohol within unlicensed premises at an event or special occasion.

 You can apply for an occasional licence if:

 - you are from a voluntary organisation

-- The holder of a premises licence
+- or you hold a premises licence

 There are limits on Occasional Licences that can be applied for by Voluntary Organisations and Clubs:

 In any period of 12 months there can be